w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

-# Scoped View Transitions
+# Element-Scoped View Transitions

-Scoped View Transitions is an extension to the
-[View Transition API][VT-api] to help developers perform transitions within the scope of a DOM subtree.
+Element-Scoped View Transitions is an extension to the [View Transition API][VT-api] to help developers perform transitions within the scope of a DOM subtree.